Skip to main content Accessibility

 • Louis Beam publishes an essay in 1992 on “leaderless resistance,” a concept that becomes influential in antigovernment organizations.

-• The 11-day Ruby Ridge standoff with the Weaver family and law enforcement occurred in Boundary County, Idaho.
+• The 11-day Ruby Ridge standoff with the Weaver family and law enforcement occurs in Boundary County, Idaho.
 In August 1992, U.S. marshals moved to arrest Randy Weaver under a warrant.
-Weaver refused, and a standoff insured.
+Weaver refused, and a standoff ensued.
 Weaver’s son, his wife and a deputy U.S. marshal were killed.
 This serves as a rallying cry to the growing antigovernment and militia movements.

-• Passage of gun control laws, such as the Brady Handgun Violence Prevention Act or “Brady Bill” in 1993, are viewed by the antigovernment right as a sign of a growing tyrannical federal government bent on making individual Americans defenseless.
+• Passage of gun control laws – such as the Brady Handgun Violence Prevention Act, more commonly known as the “Brady Bill,” in 1993 – is viewed by the antigovernment right as a sign of a growing tyrannical federal government bent on making individual Americans defenseless.

-• On April 19, 1995, Timothy McVeigh and Terry Nichols bomb the Alfred P. Murrah Federal Building in Oklahoma City, Oklahoma.
+• On April 19, 1995, Timothy McVeigh and Terry Nichols bomb the Alfred P. Murrah Federal Building in Oklahoma City.
 The bombing killed at least 168 people and injured at least 680 additional individuals.
 McVeigh and Nichols were motivated by the Waco and Ruby Ridge standoffs, and McVeigh apparently visited the Waco compound both during and after the siege.
-This attack continues to motivate antigovernment groups even more than a decade since the event.
+This attack continues to motivate antigovernment groups decades after the event.

 • Montana Freemen, a Christian sovereign citizen group, engage in a standoff with federal authorities that ends with the Freemen’s surrender.